janus-idp/backstage-plugins/plugins/nexus-repository-manager/README.md

    Replace the `isNexusRepositoryManagerAvailable` import with `isNexusRepositoryManagerExperimentalAvailable` when adding the `<NexusRepositoryManagerPage />` component.

+   **NOTE**: The annotations mentioned in this step are not thoroughly tested.

-4. Enable an additional tab on the entity view page in `packages/app/src/components/catalog/EntityPage.tsx`:
+1. Enable an additional tab on the entity view page in `packages/app/src/components/catalog/EntityPage.tsx`:

    ```tsx title="packages/app/src/components/catalog/EntityPage.tsx"
    /* highlight-add-next-line */